laasya-tankasala/DesignPatterns/src/main/java/creational/singleton/README.md

 # Singleton Pattern

-It is a **creational** design pattern.
+It is a **creational** design pattern. <br>

-This pattern is to make sure that _only one instance_ of its kind exists.
+This pattern is to make sure that _only one instance_ of its kind exists. <br>
-It provides a _single point of access_ to the shared resource or object from anywhere in the application.
+It provides a _single point of access_ to the shared resource or object from anywhere in the application.<br>

-** always make the _default constructor private_ to avoid creating new objects outside the class.
+** always make the _default constructor private_ to avoid creating new objects outside the class.<br>

-Use cases: Logging instances, Configuration management, Database connection pooling, Print spoolers, etc.
+Use cases: Logging instances, Configuration management, Database connection pooling, Print spoolers, etc.<br>

-Pre-requisites: keywords (static, volatile, private, final), concepts (class loading mechanism, multi-threading)
+Pre-requisites: keywords (static, volatile, private, final), concepts (class loading mechanism, multi-threading) <br>

-There are four ways to implement the Singleton Design Pattern.
+There are four ways to implement the Singleton Design Pattern.<br>

 1. **Eager Initialization**
    - simple, thread-safe, static initialization.